 In the drop shipping business your products are most likely delivered in five to thirty days after a customer orders on your website.
 Unless your product cannot be bought for around the same price and cannot be delivered faster, you will have a lot of problems with getting orders.

 I know the dropshipping experts say “Just sell products that solve a problem for people in a niche.”
 I understand that, but it is very hard to get a sale if you tell customers it will take up to thirty days to solve your problem.
-They want good quality products and they want it delivered to them fast.
+They want good quality products and they want them delivered to them fast.

 Most dropshipping stores source their products from China and use websites like AliExpress.
 The product has a cheaper price but you also risk the quality of the product being cheap.
 I had a product that was from China but shipped from a warehouse in the USA.